sf105/sttp-book/tdd.md

 Given all these advantages, should we use TDD 100% of time?
 There is, of course, no universal answer.
 While some research shows the advantages of TDD, others are more in doubt about it.

-{% assign todo = "Missing a video about the advantages of TDD here" %}
+{% set todo = "Missing a video about the advantages of TDD here" %}
-{% include todo.html %}
+{% include "includes/todo.md" %}

 ## Test-Driven Design